 Current Bethel Status Report

-- FALL 2021: Bethel University plans to return to normal operations this fall, while being attentive and responsive to local COVID-19 trends both on campus and in our region.
+- FALL 2021: Bethel University returns to more normal operations this fall, while being attentive and responsive to local COVID-19 trends both on campus and in our region.

 - We will continue to consult local and state Health Departments for guidance in decision-making for campus planning and make adjustments as needed.

 - While vaccinations for COVID-19 are recommended for community members, they are not required.

 - All community members should carry a mask with them and use it in large indoor settings.

 - More detailed information about campus functioning can be found in the update below.
 The next campus masking and operational plans will be issued by Oct.
 1.